ninadharish/Stereo-Vision/README.md

 * Using a sliding window approach, found the minimum of the Sum of Squared Distance for a specified window size in a single row and found window correspondences.

-* The disparity was found using thje difference in the pixel locations.
+* The disparity was found using the difference in the pixel locations.

-* The differences were sclaed between 0 - 255 and this was plotted on a grayscale image.
+* The differences were scaled between 0 - 255 and this was plotted on a grayscale image.
 Heatmap conversion of the disparity map was also displayed.

 * Based on the triangulation formula, the depth of the points was found and a similar grayscale was well as heat map was created.